ThorstenHans/workshops/spinkube/workshop/02-running-spinapps-on-spinkube.md

 The `spin` CLI provides necessary commands for packaging and distributing Spin Apps through public and private registries.

 Let's package and distribute the [`simple-app`](../apps/simple-app/) using the anonymous and ephemeral registry [ttl.sh](https://ttl.sh).
 When using ttl.sh, you specify how long the OCI artifact should remain available using the tag of the artifact.
-(The `12h` tag tells ttl.sh to keep the corresponding articat for 12 hours):
+(The `12h` tag tells ttl.sh to keep the corresponding artifact for 12 hours):

 ```bash
 # Move to the app directory